THE ZERO TOLERANCE LAW IN TEXAS ISN’T SET AT ZERO

-In Texas, the underage drinker has to register at 0.02% to qualify for charges and arrest.
+In Texas, the underage drinker has to register at 0.02% to qualify for violation of the Zero Tolerance policy and receive charges and an arrest.
 This is a very low BAC that most individuals can reach with one or two beers.
 This means that most of the time teens will be charged with underage drinking and driving if they have had any substantial alcoholic drinks in the recent past.
-Yet the 0.02% buffer protects any underage individuals who may have only had a few sips of Mom's wine at dinner or had a couple sips of an older friend's beer.
+Yet the 0.02% buffer protects any underage individuals who may have only had a few sips of Mom’s wine at dinner or had a couple sips of an older friend’s beer.

 The National Highway Systems Designation Act of 1995 originally mandated that all states consider a 0.02% BAC for under-21 drivers.
 All states were required to set this limit in order to qualify for Federal Aid Highway Funds.
 All states eventually agreed to this rule, but many states set their limit as a per se offense.
 This means that the police don’t actually have to prove intoxication as long as the driver is above the stated limit.

 Some states decided to go even further and set their limit at 0.00% as later recommended by the federal government.
 Texas remained at the 0.02% limit, and continues to operate with this law in place today.
 This means that if you were arrested for an underage DWI and are being prosecuted on a zero tolerance 0.00% policy standard, this may not be in accordance with the state laws.
 You will want a Houston DWI attorney at The Martinez Law Firm to assist you if you need more information or want to battle your charges.